Atlanta

 Renewable Energy Goal

-Atlanta aims to use clean energy to power 100% of city operations by 2035.
+The city of Atlanta set a goal to continue to use 100% renewable energy to power city operations by 2035.

 Fleet Policies and Composition